 [Regulation 3H inserted in Gazette 29 Dec 2006 p.
 5872.]

 3I.
-Reinstatement of a suspended re-socialisation programme
+Reinstatement of suspended re-socialisation programme

 The Board may reinstate a re-socialisation programme suspended under regulation 3H if the Board is satisfied that the CEO is able to facilitate the reinstatement.